Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Physical Experiments

 \section{Physical Experiments}

-We assess the utility of the learned representations on 3 active sliding perception tasks and 2 passive perception tasks.
-Throughout all experiments, the same trained networks are used without fine-tuning to evaluate the generality of the learned representations.
+We assess the utility of \algabbr{} through performance on a diverse range of tasks centered around garment feature localization and following.
+Throughout all experiments, the same pretrained networks are used without fine-tuning, to evaluate the flexibility of the representations learned from visuo-tactile pretraining.

 We collect self-supervised data (Section~\ref{ssec:data_col}) with a UR5 robot arm, a DIGIT tactile sensor~\citep{Lambeta_2020}, and a Logitech BRIO webcam.
+This same setup is used for physical experiments.
+The data consist of 4500 visuo-tactile pairs over 10 deformable surface environments.
+It took 7 hours of unsupervised robot time to collect all data samples, which involved about 20 minutes of human time to reset the environment with new objects between sampling.

-The data consist of 4500 visuo-tactile pairs over 10 deformable surface environments collected over 7 hours of robot-time.
-We train a texture latent space (Section~\ref{ssec:encoders}) with an embedding dimension of $d = 8$, obtained via grid search over $d \in [8, 16, 32, 64]$.
-We optimize using Adam~\cite{Kingma2015AdamAM} with default parameters and a batch size of $\text{B}=512$.
-We train the rotation network (Section~\ref{ssec:rotation}) with a batch size of $\text{B}=32$, $N_b=18$, and Cross Entropy Loss.
-All networks use a RegNetY$\_$800MF backbone \cite{He2016DeepRL} because of its optimization for performance per MFLOP.
-We initialize all networks with weights pretrained on ImageNet~\cite{ILSVRC15} classification.
+Both tactile and visual networks use an input resolution of $128\times128$, to which all input images are resized to.
+We train a texture latent space (Section~\ref{ssec:encoders}) with an embedding dimension of $d = 8$.
+Visual and tactile encoders use a RegNetY$\_$800MF backbone \cite{He2016DeepRL} with an altered final layer because of its performance per MFLOP.
+The rotation network uses a RegNetY$\_$800MF backbone with an altered first layer to support 2 stacked images, and a final layer to output the rotation bins.
+We initialize all networks with weights pretrained on ImageNet~\cite{ILSVRC15} classification and train all parameters.
+See the Appendix for more training and parameter details.